 So I think making arrow keys work for fine tuning would be awesome.

-#1 Updated by Roman Lebedev almost 3 years ago
+#1 Updated by Roman Lebedev over 3 years ago

 - System changed from Debian to all